Joey Meneses Player Props: Nationals vs. Reds

 Joey Meneses At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 25th, his on-base percentage ranks 90th, and he is 134th in the league in slugging.
+- Among qualified hitters, he ranks 32nd in batting average, while his on-base percentage ranks 97th and he is 134th in slugging.

-- In 76 games played this season, he has hit a homer in only two of them.
+- In 77 games played this season, he has gone deep in only two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.